 Migrant farm workers' living and working conditions throughout the first half of the twentieth century were brutal.
 The work was exhausting, and it required considerable amounts of skill, dexterity, efficiency, and stamina.
-Farm workers also had to contend with summertime heat and lack of drinking water, sanitation facilities and housing, as well as low wages and the shortage of work.
+Farm workers also had to contend with summertime heat, a lack of drinking water, poor sanitation facilities and housing, low wages, and frequent work shortages.